 Welcome to the Heritage Walks Website.
-Although this site has been 'up and running' for a couple of years now, i have found that the time and energy required to keep it up to date has been hard to find recently.
-Please forgive me for not adding to it as much as I had orginally hoped.
+Although this site has been 'up and running' for a couple of years now, it is still very much a 'work in progress'.
 The aims of this site are several, and it was always envisaged that it would take some time for it to be complete (if that is possible with a subject such as history).

 The first priority was to provide an up to date list of my monthly Sunday afternoon ‘Heritage Walks’ around Woking and North West Surrey, together with details of any public walks, talks or displays I am involved with.
 So long as that part of the site is maintained and kept up to date, I feel that i have at least achieved something!

 The second aim was to put on the internet all of my recent publications so that those not able to buy the books locally can have access to them (and hopefully be encouraged to purchase them), with my third aim to eventually add pages of new (‘web-based’) publications covering a much wider area than would be economically possible in print.
 Some progress was made in this direction, but I appreciate that there is much more that could be done.

 A fourth 'aim' was added after a few months - to put on-line some of the notes and illustrations contributed to what is now Woking's only free weekly newspaper, the Woking Informer.
 But when that column ceased early in 2013 and was transferred to its larger, paid-for, sister paper (the Woking Advertiser), the task of writing the expanded articles each week meant that something had to give.
 Maybe one day when I have time I will go back and add them to this site too.